Kinsley’s Courage: A Remarkable Journey of Faith in the Face of Cancer

 Kinsley added to her collection of “best friends” during her time at Beverly Knight Olson Children’s Hospital.

 “When she was nervous about needles or uncomfortable from the treatments, Kinsley’s nurses really loved on her and did everything they could to make it easier for her,” Shameca says.
-“When it was time to put in her port [a small implant under the skin that provides a less invasive way to give medications], a child life specialist gave Kinsley a bear so she could give her bear a port, too.
+“When it was time to access her port [a small implant under the skin that provides a less invasive way to give medications], a child life specialist gave Kinsley a bear so she could give her bear a port, too.
 They just took such good care of her.
 Their support cushioned the pain of being in the hospital.”

 Shameca says she and DeAndre felt the team’s support, too.